Protocol Design

 Cross-Margin Architecture

 Users do not collateralize individual positions.
 Instead, all positions share a single collateral pool with deposited USDC and multiple option positions across different series.
+Using the four-instrument model, this enables capital efficiency through position netting.

 Portfolio Equity Calculation